Can your Period Trigger IBS?

 The connection between your menstrual cycle and IBS can be tricky to figure out because the symptoms look so similar.
 Symptoms can also change throughout your cycle, as noted above.

-There are three primary types of IBS:
+There are three primary types of IBS14:

 • IBS-D or diarrhea-predominant